m3047/rkvdns/python/README.md

 Copy `configuration-sample.py` to `configuration.py` and make the necessary changes at the bottom.
-If _redis_ and _rkvdns_ are both installed on the same node and you plan to test there locally (`localhost`), The only thing you need to change is the `ZONE`.
+If _redis_ and _rkvdns_ are both installed on the same node and you plan to test there locally (`localhost`), the only thing you need to change is the `ZONE`.
 (Although `proxy.redis.example.com` will work fine in this specific case too.)

 You may want